dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 {% highlight bash %}
 cd ~/src && git@github.com:openshift/openshift-ansible.git
 cd openshift-ansible
+# Install the requisite vagrant plugins
+vagrant plugin install vagrant-hostmaster
-# Download the virtual boxes, but don't run ansible yet
+# Create the virtual boxes, but don't run ansible yet
-vagrant plugin install vagrant-hostmaster vagrant up --no-provision
+vagrant up --no-provision

 # Later we will provision like this:
 #  vagrant provision
 # When we want to try again it will look like this
 #  vagrant reload --provision
 {% endhighlight %}

 There are now 3 machines (boxes) which where added to `/etc/hosts` by vagrant.

 {% highlight text %}
+tail -5 /etc/hosts
 ## vagrant-hostmanager-start id: bfad3436-5a92-4f03-b555-55bd186dd0ba
 192.168.100.200	ose3-node1.example.com
 192.168.100.201	ose3-node2.example.com
 192.168.100.100	ose3-master.example.com
 ## vagrant-hostmanager-end
 {% endhighlight %}

 You can see they are running